07799 890635

 Can members bring their own arts and crafts materials?

-Yes.
-Members will be welcome to bring their own arts and crafts materials if they wish.
+Yes, members will be welcome to bring their own arts and crafts materials if they wish.
+However, arts and crafts materials are included in the price and even a take home creation as well.

 Will hot and cold drinks be included in the fee?